Ldiiar/Ldiiar/README.md

 - 👋 Hi, I’m @Ldiiar
-- 👀 I’m interested in Next Js Developement
+- 👀 I’m interested in Front end dev
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in telegram '@Jerfil'